AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/caching.md

 ```

-2. Optionally listen for an event that reflects the resource being invalidated for all dispatcher instances:
+(Optionally) Listen for an event that reflects the resource being invalidated for all dispatcher instances:

 ```